-Proposals shall also be requested for contract services to students, including those for school pictures, graduation supplies and such items as class rings.
+Proposals shall also be requested for contract services to students, including those for school pictures, graduation supplies, venues/ facility rentals, and such items as class rings.
 Procedures for the procurement of such services shall conform to the Purchasing Manual published by the Superintendent.